 It may be that you do not need to borrow any money to start up your business.
 However, many new businesses do need to raise money to cover:

-- the initial start up costs such as the construction of covered bays or the purchase of necessary equipment, such as balls and ball dispensers
+- the initial start up costs such as the cost of the property, the cost of converting the property and so on

 - working capital